wlJiao/BioScatter/README.md

 - The hardware of the reader consists of a USRP N210 SDR, a UBX40 daughterboard, two antennae of 850-950 MHz, and a laptop with Ubuntu OS.

 - The folder "ReaderDataAnalysis" is the MATLAB program that takes the collected data from "Reader.grc" as input and outputs the estimated sweat concentration level.

+We provide a video of BioScatter hardware prototype and experiment process, which is available at: YouTube https://youtu.be/SeuaicnlDGQ.